WTVJ: Death of Mitchell Wolfson and resignation of Renick

-Wolfson's death marked the end of an era for WTVJ and especially Renick, who eulogized him as "more than just an employer—he was the father I didn't have, the guiding light of my professional life as one as well as my personal one".
+Wolfson's death marked the end of an era for WTVJ and especially Renick, who eulogized him as "more than just an employer—he was the father I didn't have, the guiding light of my professional life as well as my personal one".
 In November 1984, for the first time since Renick became news anchor in July 1950, WTVJ failed to have the number-one evening newscast in total viewers; it had been surpassed by WPLG-TV's Eyewitness News, which years earlier had overtaken channel 4 among younger demographics.
 This prompted the station to begin searching for a new 11 p.m. news anchor, with the goal of bringing in younger viewers and the expectation that they would someday replace Renick at 6 p.m.
 That search ended at the start of April 1985 with the hiring of John Hambrick from WNBC-TV in New York City.
 Soon after came an announcement that Renick was pondering his own future.
 On April 10, 1985, Renick announced his immediate resignation from WTVJ on air, ending a nearly 35-year run and sparking speculation about a run for governor.

 During this time, Katie Couric joined WTVJ as a general-assignment reporter in 1984 after a temporary job at CNN failed to translate into a full-time opportunity.
 Couric saw Miami as a good news market and WTVJ as a station with a good reputation.
 In one instance, Couric slept on the streets for a night for a story about homelessness.
 However, news director Al Buck refused to use her as an anchor, even in an emergency, feeling she was not good enough.
 Couric departed WTVJ for NBC-owned WRC-TV in Washington, D.C., in 1986; she later went on to anchor Today and the CBS Evening News.